Sum of Measures 1—5 (Total Package)

 (i) By the end of April, local governments had given out more than CNY6.5 billion worth of consumer vouchers, essentially government subsidised coupons or discounts that can be spent at designated venues, according to data from 42 cities collated by the Chinese Academy of Social Sciences (CASS); (ii) July 9, the Ministry of Emergency Management announced an allocation of a total of CNY615 million for disaster relief in regions hit by floods; (iii) No amount/estimate: July 30, PRC decided to hand out financial aid to jobless rural workers and other unemployed groups not covered by unemployment insurance, according to the Ministry of Civil Affairs

-(i) April 15, CNY4 trillion to cover payment relief for enterprises of their contributions to social security schemes, and taps into the balance of the unemployment insurance fund, interest concessions made by state-owned commercial banks, and price reductions in natural monopoly industries to lower enterprises’ operating costs.
-This money will be primarily used to support jobs, people’s basic living needs and businesses, and sustain household income; (ii) No amount/estimate: June 3, Logistics costs will be further reduced to improve the efficiency of logistics, accelerating the recovery of production and the return to normal life following the COVID-19 epidemic, according to a guideline from the National Development and Reform Commission and the Ministry of Transport; (iii) No amount/estimate: June 24, the State Council announced that government will work to further shorten the time required for starting a business and better regulate the charges on businesses from industry bodies and associations, in an effort to lessen corporate burdens and spur their vitality; (iv) No amount/estimate: October 23, PRC seeks to lower overall production costs and provide an even fairer environment for privately-owned companies in the country with 38 new measures.
+(i) No amount/estimate: June 3, Logistics costs will be further reduced to improve the efficiency of logistics, accelerating the recovery of production and the return to normal life following the COVID-19 epidemic, according to a guideline from the National Development and Reform Commission and the Ministry of Transport; (iii) No amount/estimate: June 24, the State Council announced that government will work to further shorten the time required for starting a business and better regulate the charges on businesses from industry bodies and associations, in an effort to lessen corporate burdens and spur their vitality; (iv) No amount/estimate: October 23, PRC seeks to lower overall production costs and provide an even fairer environment for privately-owned companies in the country with 38 new measures.
 Six bureaus, including the National Development and Reform Commission, the Ministry of Finance and the People's Bank of China, have collaborated on the document.
 Specific measures and guidelines in the document include lowering production costs by reducing electric prices for high electric-usage industries by 5 percent.
 It also standardized and called for lowering the management and service fees at harbors, roads and airports.
-In addition, it sought to lower the barriers for privately-owned enterprises to move across cities.
+In addition, it sought to lower the barriers for privately-owned enterprises to move across cities; (v) February 11, 2021, The Export-Import Bank of China (China EximBank) released over CNY76.3 billion of special bailout funds to companies last year.
+The funding mechanism, established at the beginning of 2020, has aimed to support companies stricken by COVID-19 and trade frictions with a focus on sectors related to foreign trade and manufacturing.
+As one of the sectors bearing the brunt of the pandemic, the air transport industry saw ten of its major firms receive more than CNY17 billion of such funds in 2020 ; (vi) February 17, 2021, Announcement that last year, the People's Insurance Company Group of China donated more than CNY35 million in epidemic prevention funds and provided about 32,000 enterprises with comprehensive insurance for work and production resumption .

 |05B5 - Indirect income support||CNY1,623,100,000,000||USD231,274,320,326||